 Menu Landing Screen

-The landing page for the inventory submenu is similarly designed to the base game menu interface.
-Each section of the navigation gives a readout of any equipped items or statuses relative to each section.
+The landing page for the inventory sub-menu is similarly designed to the base game menu interface.
+Each section of the navigation provides a readout of any equipped items or statuses relevant to that section, aiming to offer detailed yet general information on current stats from each category upfront, so players can immediately progress to where they need to go.

-In formulating what I wanted out of Starfield’s UI versus what people wanted, I’ve learned that designs are INCREDIBLY subjective.
-Finding a middle ground that meets simplicity, clear item information, and inventory management seemed to be drastically challenging.
 The endgame is usability and design with the user in mind.
-But somehow, the diversity of needs between players makes this more difficult.
-Maybe ignoring much of the wants and focusing only on the needs is the only recourse.
+However, the diversity of needs among players makes this more challenging.
+Perhaps ignoring most of the wants and focusing solely on the needs is the only recourse.
 My takeaway is that this is all subjective, and without hands-on testing, rather than the polling that I’ve done thus far on Reddit, the process is only marginally helpful in practice.